 How to Survive 4 Days of SEMA: A Guide for Enthusiasts and Professionals

 The SEMA Show is not a casual car show.
-Held every November at the Las Vegas Convention Center, the Specialty Equipment Market Association's flagship event packs roughly 2,500 exhibitors, 160,000 industry professionals, and thousands of custom builds across more than a million square feet of floor space.
+Held every November at the Las Vegas Convention Center, the Specialty Equipment Market Association's flagship event packs over 2,000 exhibiting brands, more than 160,000 attendees including enthusiasts, influencers, buyers, and decision-makers, and thousands of custom builds across more than a million square feet of floor space.
 Four days sounds like plenty of time.
-It isn't — unless you have a plan.
+It isn't, unless you have a plan.
 Whether you're a first-timer chasing dream builds or a seasoned industry professional hunting supplier relationships and product launches, this guide covers everything you need to walk out on day four with your feet intact, your contacts organized, and no regrets about what you missed.

 Before You Leave Home